mattermost/docs/source/administration/statistics.rst

 System statistics are viewable under **System Console** > **Reporting** > **Site Statistics**.
 The data shown here is a cumulative sum across all teams on the system.

-**Total Users:** The total number of accounts created on your system, including both active and inactive accounts.
+**Total Users:** The total number of active accounts created on your system.
+Excludes inactive accounts.

-**Total Teams:** The total number of teams created on your system, including deleted teams.
+**Total Teams:** The total number of teams created on your system.

 **Total Posts:** The total number of posts made in all the teams on your system, including deleted posts and posts made using automation.

-**Total Channels:** The total number of channels created in all the teams on your system, including deleted channels.
+**Total Channels:** The total number of public channels and private groups created in all the teams on your system, including deleted channels.
+Doesn't include direct message channels.

 **Total Posts (graph):** The total number of posts made on a certain day in all the teams on your system, including deleted posts and posts made using automation.

-**Active Users With Posts (graph):** Users who logged in and made a post on a certain day in all the teams on your system, including system messages posted from the user's account.
+**Active Users With Posts (graph):** Users who made a post on a certain day in all the teams on your system, including system messages posted from the user's account.

 Advanced system statistics (Enterprise)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^